-Now, you may be asking yourself, “Well, wait a minute…where did the water come from in the first place and how did it get in?”
-Well, I kinda just gave you a little hint – foundation cracks could be one way water is finding its way in – but if you want to know a little more, head over to this post…
+Now, you may be asking yourself, “Well, wait a minute.
+Where did the water come from in the first place and how did it get in?”
+Well, I gave you a little hint (foundation cracks could be one way water is finding its way in), but if you want to know a little more, head over to this post.

-Since you’ll be relying on your sump pump to do exactly what it’s supposed to do – be one of the key elements to your waterproofing solution – you’ll want to make sure it works…not just some of the time, but ALL of the time.
+Since you’ll be relying on your sump pump to do exactly what it’s supposed to do.
+You’ll want to make sure it works, not just some of the time, but ALL of the time.
 You’ll want to make sure it gets the water out, too!

-Let’s face it…a sump pump that does anything less, well…really isn’t effective at all, is it?
-Especially because a sump pump that doesn’t function properly will only end up leaving you with a potential list of other problems if left ignored for too long…
+Let’s face it, a sump pump that does anything less isn’t effective at all, is it?
+Especially because a sump pump that doesn’t function properly will only end up leaving you with a potential list of other problems if left ignored for too long:

 • Mold growth and colonization